damikanye/Spam-Detection/README.md

 ## Building the Spam Message Classifier

-* Loading the Dataset: The dataset we will use is a collection of SMS messages tagged as spam or ham and can be found [here](https://www.kaggle.com/uciml/sms-spam-collection-dataset/downloads/sms-spam-collection-dataset.zip/1#spam.csv) – go ahead and download it.
+* <b>Loading the Dataset</b>: The dataset we will use is a collection of SMS messages tagged as spam or ham and can be found [here](https://www.kaggle.com/uciml/sms-spam-collection-dataset/downloads/sms-spam-collection-dataset.zip/1#spam.csv) – go ahead and download it.
 Once you have the dataset, open your jupyter notebook and let’s get to work.
 Our first step is to load in the data using pandas read_csv function.

 ```python
 import pandas as pd